-A Kindness-by-Post exchange is like a great big secret santa for random acts of kindness.
-Members of the public can sign up online to send a home-made card with a message of goodwill, and be allocated someone to send a card to them.
+#KindnessByPost is like a great big secret santa for random acts of kindness.
+Members of the public sign up to send a card or letter with a message of goodwill to someone they don’t know, and are allocated a person to send a card or letter to them.

-We were blown away by how beautiful the messages were. #GreatBritishValentine cards were criss-crossing the UK with blessings, affirmations, suggestions for songs and favourite books, and just simple messages of good wishes and positivity.
-Tea bags and coffee sachets were sent through the post, so that the recipient could have a nice brew.
+Participants have been incredibly imaginative.
+Cards and letters have criss-crossed the UK with blessings, affirmations, suggestions for songs and favourite books, and simple messages of good wishes and positivity.
+Seeds that the recipient can plant on their windowsill.
 Beautiful, poignant, heart-felt letters, with words crafted for someone to hold onto when life is at its bleakest.
 Funny, silly, cheesy cards, with puns and dancing pineapples.
-A handful of confetti, each piece inscribed with love and affirmations.
-A card with all the different meanings of love from ancient Greece.
+A handful of confetti, each piece inscribed with words of encouragement.
+A favourite mathematical equation (yes, really!).
 A card ordered from an online greetings card company by someone who is too unwell to get to the post-box.